 Dedicated: ca. 1955

-Description: Flagstaff with yard arm; commemorates marine history of Battery Park.
+Description: Flagstaff with yard arm; commemorates marine history of The Battery.
 Aluminum.

 East Coast Memorial

 Description: Eagle on pedestal between two ranks of 4 inscribed pylons, aligned with Statue of Liberty.